spring-attic/spring-roo/readme.txt

 run (in /roo/bootstrap/target/osgi/cache).
 It's therefore more common that instead of using "roo-dev", you will type a command like:

-  rm -rf ~/roo/bootstrap/target/osgi; roo-dev
+  rm -rf $ROO_HOME/bootstrap/target/osgi; roo-dev

 The above guarantees your Felix instance is fully cleaned.
-The "roo-dev" command line tool doesn't do this for you, as you might wish to test the operation of other bundles with Roo core.
+The "roo-dev" command line tool doesn't do this for you, as you might wish to test the operation of other bundles with Roo core (ie bundles you have installed via the "addon install" commands etc).

 ======================================================================
 GIT POLICIES